thedig/dotfiles/README.md

-# z's dotfiles source control
+# source control for your dotfiles

 ## Installation

 ### How to use this repo

+_note: the files here are heavily customized, use with caution_

 Fork and clone this repository.